versatilecms/forms/README.md

 ## Form Hooks

 You may also wish to include custom logic and functionality when your form has been submitted (but before the submission has saved to the DB - eg. so that you can execute custom validation).
-This can be done with a __Form Hook__ Block - simply specify your controllers namespace'd path and the method you wish to call and the Voyager Forms module will automatically execute it upon submission.
+This can be done with a __Form Hook__ Block - simply specify your controllers namespace'd path and the method you wish to call and the Versatile Forms module will automatically execute it upon submission.
 For example:

 ```php
 Versatile\AwesomeModule\Somewhere\ClassName::anExampleHey('hello world')